Preconditioned Recycling Krylov subspace methods for self-adjoint problems: Introduction

 In many of the previous approaches, the underlying Krylov subspace method itself has to be modified for including deflation; see, e.g., the \emph{modified MINRES method} of Wang, de~Sturler, and Paulino~\cite[algorithm~1]{WanSP07}.
 In contrast, the work in the present paper separates the deflation methodology from the Krylov subspace method.
 Deflation can thus be implemented algorithmically as a wrapper around any existing MINRES code, e.g., optimized high-performance variants.
 The notes on the implementation in sections~\ref{sec:minres:defl} and~\ref{sec:minres:ritz} discuss efficient realizations thereof.

 For the sake of clarity, restarting -- often used to mitigate memory constraints -- is not explicitly discussed in the present paper.
 However, as noted in section~\ref{sec:minres:ritz}, it can be added easily to the algorithm without affecting the presented advantages of the method.
+Note that the method in~\cite{WanSP07} does not require restarting because it computes Ritz vectors from a fixed number of Lanczos vectors (\emph{cycling}), cf.\ section~\ref{sec:minres:ritz}.
+Since the non-restarted method maintains global optimality over the entire Krylov subspace (in exact arithmetic), it may exhibit a more favorable convergence behavior than restarted methods.

 In addition to the deflation of computed Ritz vectors, other vectors can be included that carry explicit information about the problem in question.
 For example, approximations to eigenvectors corresponding to critical eigenvalues are readily available from analytic considerations.
 Applications for this are plentiful, e.g., flow in porous media considered by Tang et al.~\cite{TanNVE09} and nonlinear Schr\"odinger equations, see section~\ref{sec:nls}.